 - Data required for processing of work contracts such as work delivery dates and amounts due.

-Fluid does not collect personal information about you from third parties (such as a consumer reporting agency).
+Fluid does not collect personal information about you from third parties other than those stated.

 Fluid does not and will not sell or rent your personal information to anyone, for any reason, at any time.
 Fluid will use and disclose your personal information only as follows: